Wind lens: Application

 The wind lens is being looked to as a way to increase the production of clean energy as well as an archetype for other types of clean energy.

-The wind lens can replace the current production energy of fossil fuels which harms the environment and can be an alternative to the less efficient wind turbine since it is adaptable to more environments and produces higher amounts of energy.
+The wind lens could replace environmentally harmful fossil fuel electricity generation and serve as an alternative to conventional wind turbines due to its higher energy output and environmental adaptability.

 Current projects

 The wind lens is currently being adjusted and approved by testing it in multiple ways and at multiple places.